tonghuikang/blog/_posts/2030-06-07-generative-recommenders.md

 - There is no reason why a generative recommender cannot outperform normal recommenders

+# Key motivations

+One model to rule them all
+- New product surface can reuse the user history and recommender model
+- DLRM cannot do this
+- Easier maintainability (if done correctly)

+Infrastructure and tooling for LLMs
+- There are tools that efficiently serves LLMs out of the box and form great benchmarks
+- You can actually see how individual parts of the history affect the final prediction

 # Design decisions

 Item representation
 - Pure ID
+    - Not sustainable with many items
 - Semantic ID
     - (please refer to eugeneyan blogpost on the full implementation)
 - Item realtime information
     - Number of likes and upvotes at the time of interaction
 - Author information
-    - Elon Musk tweeting 67 versus me tweeting 67
 - Interaction information
     - Whether you follow the author at the time of impression

-You want to be explict if you are not including certain information
+You want to be explict if you are not including certain information.

 User representation